SietseAchterop/RtcNoordApp/README.md

 ## Usage

-  - Start the program from the App directory with: "python main.py", or create an Icon on the desktop.
+  - Start the program from the App directory with: "python main.py", or create an Icon on the desktop and use that.
   - The very first time the program is started a system dependant configuration-file RtcApp will be created where the "BaseDir" for all rowing data is set.
     The default value of BaseDir is RtcNoord in your home-directory.
-    It that directory doesn't exist, it and a number of subdirectories will be created.
+    If that directory doesn't exist, it and a number of subdirectories will be created and filled with some data.
-    With an upgrade of the software it probably is best to remove these files before starting the new version.
+    With an upgrade of the software it probably is best to remove the BaseDir before starting the new version.
   - In the lower left part of the screens there is a status message.
-  - Create a csv-file from the interesting part of a session using the Powerline software, creating a single piece and export the traces.
+  - Create a csv-file of the interesting part of a session using the Powerline software, creating a single piece and export the traces.
     Then paste that in, e.g, notepad.
 Finally put the result with a csv file extention in the csv-data directory, or a subdirectory thereof.
+  - Multiple csv-files can also be concatenated and used as the csv-file to create a session.
   - A few csv-files are already included.
   - Start the app and select the csv-file from the menu.
     Now data is preprocessed and saved in a sessionInfo-file and a dataObject-file.
     The csv-file is not used anymore.
   - You can only use files that are in the csv- and session-data- directories.
   - You can create subdirectories in the csv-data to organize your data according to years e.g.
-    There subdirectories will automatically be replicated in the session-data directory
+    There subdirectories will automatically be replicated in the session-data and reports directories.
   - There is a very basic backup mechanism if a session is created a second time.
 The previous session file wil be saved in a directory 'old'.
   - The program consists of several tabs that can be selected at the bottom of the screen.
       - Setup pieces: the interesting parts can be selected for further study.
-      - View pieces: study the sensordata in detail, comparing with other session, ...
+      - View pieces: study the these parts in detail, comparing with data from another session, ...
-      - Profile tabs: if the proper pieces are selected a profile of the crew and individual rowers can be created.
+      - Profile tabs: if pieces are selected a profile of the crew and individual rowers will be created.
           - Boat, Crew, and rower tabs.
       - Session info: configure the session, name the rowers, set calibration value

 ## Status

    - This is a basic working version.
-     The layout of the graphical elements has not been done properly, so it is sometimes difficult to see some parts of a window.
 This is work in progress.

 ## Screenshots